Angolan

 - Awards And Recognition

-- Angolan artists and writers have received international awards and recognition.
+- Angolan artists and writers have received national and international accolades for their contributions to literature, music, and the arts.

 - Modern Influences